 2014 – Matthew McConaughey, Best Actor, Dallas Buyers Club

 2015 – Julianne Moore, Best Actress, Still Alice

 2015 – Eddie Redmayne, Best Actor, The Theory of Everything

-With over 150 years of experience in luxury watchmaking and fine jewellery, Chopard has adapted and innovated, creating daring combinations of jewellery and watches which have become their signature pieces and most popular designs.
+With over 150 years of experience in luxury watchmaking and fine jewelry, Chopard has adapted and innovated, creating daring combinations of jewelry and watches which have become their signature pieces and most popular designs.
 Over the decades, Chopard has been able to reinvent itself always with the same elegant style without ever neglecting quality and refinement.
 To perpetuate this unique know-how, Chopard trains 25 apprentices in the art of watchmaking each year.